MechSrini/Trng-demo-repo2/README.md

 some text

-# Contribution Details on Nov 29
+# Contribution Details on Nov 29 & 30

-No contribution due to marriage function
+No contribution due to marriage function on 29th and travel to chennai on 30th